-- 2. A 4-H HORSE IDENTIFICATION must be presented for each horse exhibited and/or riders in this division.
-This identification will be checked before the Horse Show. - 3.
-All animals must be broke to lead. - 4.
-Stallions may not be shown in any class. - No member may make more than two entries in any one halter class and not more than one entry in any performance class (including showmanship).
-Each exhibitor will be limited to four animals in this division. - 6.
-The superintendent has the privilege to divide and consolidate classes depending on number of entries in any one class. - 7.
-Those entering in the walk/trot classes may enter ONLY walk/trot classes and may NOT enter in any other performance or speed event class. - 8.
-The Horse Committee reserves the right to render all decisions in the Horse Division at the Butler County Fair. - 9.
-The 4-H Horse Show shall be governed by the rules set forth in the Handbook for Kansas 4-H Horse Shows and Events, Spring 2016. - 10.
+- 1. Read GENERAL RULES. - 2.
+To be eligible to exhibit you must have turned in a horse ID form on or before May 1st to the Butler County Extension Office. - 3.
+A 4-H HORSE IDENTIFICATION must be presented for each horse exhibited and/or riders in this division.
+This identification will be checked before the Horse Show. - 4.
+All animals must be broke to lead. - 5.
+Stallions may not be shown in any class. - 6.
+No member may make more than two entries in any one halter class and not more than one entry in any performance class (including showmanship).
+Each exhibitor will be limited to four animals in this division. - 7.
+The superintendent has the privilege to divide and consolidate classes depending on number of entries in any one class. - 8.
+Those entering in the walk/trot classes may enter ONLY walk/trot classes and may NOT enter in any other performance or speed event class. - 9.
+The 4-H Horse Show shall be governed by the rules set forth in the Handbook for Kansas 4-H Horse Shows and Events, Spring 2020. - 10.
 The use of protective headgear in place of a hat, is the optional choice of the exhibitors in any and all Western Classes, including judged, timed and futurity classes. - 11.
 No weanlings can be shown. - 12.
-Only exhibitors are allowed to ride/train his/her horse at the show.
+Only exhibitors are allowed to ride/train his/her horse at the show. - 13.
+Exhibitor's age is their 4-H age. - 14.
+High point and Reserve High Point awards will be given in each age division.
+The walk trot division will also have a high point and reserve.
+Qualifications based on one horse and one rider.